A day trip from Venice to Padua in Italy is easy, enjoyable, and a great thing to do no matter if you are travelling solo, as a couple or in a group.

-With a travel time of less than half an hour and with trains connecting Venice and Padua dozens of times throughout the day, this is easily the best day trip you can take in Italy.
+With a travel time of less than half an hour one way and with trains connecting Venice and Padua dozens of times throughout the day, this is easily the best day trip you can take in Italy.
 Don’t miss the chance!

 To make it easy for you, in this blog post, I have collated all the details to make planning a day trip from Venice to Padua a success.
 From first-hand tried and tested information on how to travel between these two Italian cities to a shortlist of the major sights to see in Padua in a day, everything’s covered.

 During my six years of living in Italy, I made the journey from Venice to Padua and from Padua to Venice dozens of times.
 Each time, it was so worth it and it opened yet another horizon in front of me in terms of Italian history, culture, food, and art.

 Now, I would like to share my tips with you to help you have a great experience, too.
 Logically organised in easy chunks, below you will find the information that you need to enjoy Padua on a great day trip from Venice in Italy.

 Venice to Padua – The Best Day Trip in Italy